Note: This post was first published on July 11, 2016, after the shooting of police officers in Dallas, TX.

 It’s about, as Thich Nhat Hanh says, living fully in each moment — truly seeing and understanding what is happening around us, instead of interpreting the present moment through the lens of our (usually paranoid and delusional) stories about the world.
 When we can see the moment for what it is, we can take informed and inspired ACTION to make the situation better, instead of merely re-acting in habitual and unskillful patterns.

-And it’s not just living in the moment, it’s also about looking at the moment.
+It’s not just living in the moment, it’s about looking at the moment.
 It’s about seeing the actual human being behind the media stories and tweets and rumors.
 It’s about seeing a person and not a parody, seeing an individual and not an invention.

 It’s when our assumptions about black men, or white cops, or Muslim immigrants interfere with our human interactions with this person, this cop, or this immigrant in this moment that tragedy can occur.